Welcome to DirectTrust

 Members of DirectTrust now include over 120 representatives from Health Internet Service Providers (HISPs), Health Information Exchanges (HIEs), Certificate Authorities (CAs), consultants, state agencies, and EHR vendors, as well as health care providers and provider organizations who are their purchasers and subscribers.
 We support both provider-to-provider Direct exchange as well as patient-to-provider Direct exchange.

 In March, 2013, DirectTrust was awarded an ONC Cooperative Agreement to further our work in accreditation, trust anchor distribution services, and ongoing governance of the DirectTrust community.
+The Cooperative Agreement was renewed for a second year by ONC on March 25, 2014.
 A part of the Exemplar Health Information Exchange Governance Program, the purpose of the grant award is to "increase interoperability, decrease cost and complexity, and facilitate trust among participants using Direct for health information exchange of personal health information for health care improvements"

 DirectTrust operates in a manner consistent with the governance rules for the Direct Project and the NwHIN promulgated by HHS, ONC, and the mandates of the HITECH Act.
 DirectTrust is competitively neutral, and we welcome new participants.